 How we investigate

-We will then get the original "Consent to investigate" form from you, that was previously mailed to you.
+We will then get the original Consent To Investigate form from you, that was previously mailed to you.
 You keep the copy.

 Baseline Readings: We have you walk us through your home and have you explain what’s been going on in each room.
 It is at this time, we take baseline readings.
 We get temps, do EMF sweeps and take pictures.
 We chart our findings.
 We will be setting up several motion detectors in key hot spot areas or rooms.
 We also put out digital voice recorders and turn them on at this time.
 We have a T.O.P.S. (trigger object proximity sensor) and will place that in the area with the highest reported activity.
 We have an infrared camera as well as a camcorder that we can set up in the areas you feel are most active.

-Investigation Readings: After we conduct the first two EVP sessions, we stop and do our second walk through of the house.
+Investigation Readings: After we conduct the EVP sessions, we stop and do our second walk through of the house.
 We take readings and photos again.
-We conduct EVP sessions in the affected areas.
 We compare our baseline readings with the investigation readings at this time.